What Are the Stories You Need to Tell?

 The Voices in Your Head

-The voices in a piece of writing—narrators and characters—are amazing living things that come off the page and become real to us.
+The voices in a piece of writing—narrators and characters—are living things that come off the page and become real to us.
 Writers can create many—perhaps innumerable—voices.
+And there are ways of speaking and thinking that are distinctive to your family, places you’ve been, cultural environments you know.
 What voices do you want to explore?
-There are ways of speaking and thinking that are distinctive to your family, places you’ve been, cultural environments you know.
 Through talks, exercises, and discussion, you’ll bring more of these unique voices to the page.
 Three-hour class.

 — Kimberley Jones, teacher